aschwinfinityofficialnet/PermissionsEx/README.md

 # README

+## OUR BULLSHIT

+WE HATE OUR USERS AND WANT THEM TO PISS EMSELVS ESPISELLY I, ZML2008, THE EXTREME PISSER OFFER

 ## PermissionsEx

 PermissionsEx \(PEX \(not the pipe\)\) is a full-service permissions plugin giving in-depth control of permissions for a server.
 PEX is available for various server and proxy platforms: